NativeScript/docs-v8/interaction.md

 For your convenience, we expose two ways of creating animations:

-- [Declarative](./animation-css.md) - you will use the easy and familiar CSS3 animations API
+- [Declarative]() - you will use the easy and familiar CSS3 animations API
-- [Imperative](./animation-code.md) - take full control of any animation by calling animation methods directly with code
+- [Imperative]() - take full control of any animation by calling animation methods directly with code

+[//]: <> (TODO: fix links)

-[Here](./animation-examples.md) you will find a detailed set of examples demonstrating the different animations that can be achieved with NativeScript.
+Here you will find a detailed set of examples demonstrating the different animations that can be achieved with NativeScript.

 #### Hello world example